dev-vaibhav-0/Random-Wallpaper-Chooser/README.md

 ## 🚀 Run

-Supported browsers are Safari,Chrome,Firefox and Edge and are given names for their .py files for easier understanding
+Supported browsers are Safari,Chrome,Firefox and Edge and are given names for their .py files for easier understanding.
+You can also change the file path accordingly although it is recommended for Linux to put the driver in /usr/local/bin.

 ```bash
 python <browser>.py